zcking/go-api-template/README.md

 - `DB_NAME` - Database name (default: go_api_template)
 - `DB_SSLMODE` - SSL mode (default: disable for local, require for production)

+The following environment variables are optional.
+These should be used to export OpenTelemetry traces to [Zerobus Ingest](https://docs.databricks.com/aws/en/ingestion/zerobus-overview).

+- `DATABRICKS_WORKSPACE_URL` - Databricks workspace URL (e.g., `workspace_name.cloud.databricks.com`)
+- `DATABRICKS_TOKEN` - PAT or OAuth token for Zerobus authentication
+- `DATABRICKS_UC_TABLE_NAME` - Name of the table to write OTel spans to

+If the OTel configurations are not set, the API will continue to run as normal, but not export traces.

 ## Database Migrations

 Database migrations are **automatically run** when the application starts via `make compose/up`.
 No manual intervention needed for normal development!